Uberi/University-Notes/MATH136/MATH136.md

 ### Theorem 5.3.8

-This theorem extends theorem 5.1.7.
+This theorem extends theorem 5.1.7 - the Invertible Matrix Theorem.

 Given $A \in M_{n \times n}$, $A^{-1}$ exists if and only if $\det A \ne 0$.